How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Use diet supplements

-Some ingestibles that have been touted as mitigators of midge bites over the years include yeast supplements, Marmite, vitamin B1, and vitamin B12, all of which make your skin less attractive to biting insects.
+Some ingestibles that have been touted as mitigators of midge bites over the years include yeast supplements, Marmite, vitamin B1 and vitamin B12, all of which make your skin less attractive to biting insects.

 Try traditional repellents

-Douse your clothes in permethrin
+Douse clothes in permethrin

 Permethrin is an insecticide that can be applied to clothing using either a spray or wash-in treatment.
 Several studies have revealed permethrin to be a highly effective insect repellent, most notably an Alaskan study in which it was shown to have stopped 73% of bites.